Does My Business Need A Separate Guest Wi-Fi Network?

 What Is The Safest Way To Provide Guest Wi-Fi Access?

-When businesses allow customers to access the company’s main Wi-Fi network, they often don’t realize the risks.
-If someone accesses your business network with an infected device, there is the potential for other devices on your network to become infected.
+When businesses allow customers to access the company’s main Wi-Fi network, they often don’t realize the risks this can bring.
+If someone accesses your primary Wi-Fi network with an infected device, there is the potential for other devices on your network to become infected.

 The safest way to provide guest Wi-Fi access is to set up a separate, password-protected network.
 This allows guests access to the internet, but not to your business-specific network resources like shared folders, sensitive documents, or devices.